ellenpham/API-Webserver-LocalTourBooking/readme.md

 user = db.relationship('User', back_populates='tours')
 ```

-`TourSchema` is nested in `UserSchema` for when a user (specifically a tour guide) is returned in the response, their tours are stored in a list that nested in the user object.
+`TourSchema` is nested in `UserSchema` for when a user (a tour guide in particular) is returned in the response, their tours are stored in a list that nested in the user object. `UserSchema` is also nested in `TourSchema` but not in a list because one tour should only belong to one user.
 Nesting schemas are defined to represent this relationship as below:

-In `user.py`, `user` is excluded to prevent circular references.
+In `user.py` (under `UserSchema`), `user` is excluded to prevent circular references.

 ```
 tours = fields.List(fields.Nested('TourSchema', exclude=['user']))
 ```

-In `tour.py`, we only need `username`, `email` and `role` attributes of the tour guide user to show up in the nested list of tours.
+In `tour.py` (under `TourSchema`), we only need `username`, `email` and `role` attributes of the tour guide user to show up in the nested user of a tour object.

 ```
 user = fields.Nested('UserSchema', only=['username', 'email', 'role'])